 With diabetes being the 7th leading cause of death worldwide, overcoming issues limiting the oral administration of insulin is of global significance.
 The development of imine-linked-covalent organic framework (nCOF) nanoparticles for oral insulin delivery to overcome these delivery barriers is herein reported.
 A gastro-resistant nCOF was prepared from layered nanosheets with insulin loaded between the nanosheet layers.
 The insulin-loaded nCOF exhibited insulin protection in digestive fluids in vitro as well as glucose-responsive release, and this hyperglycemia-induced release was confirmed in vivo in diabetic rats without noticeable toxic effects.
 This is strong evidence that nCOF-based oral insulin delivery systems could replace traditional subcutaneous injections easing insulin therapy.

-- This article is part of the themed collection: Materials & Energy in Chemical Science - most popular articles 2021
+- This article is part of the themed collections: Most popular 2021 supramolecular chemistry articles, 2021 and Materials & Energy in Chemical Science - most popular articles 2021